oma3dao/token-mvp-rfp/token-mvp-rfp.md

 Joining OMA3 (Creator level):
 Application and Fee Payment: Organization completes a membership application and pays the associated fee to join OMA3.
 KYC Process: OMA3 conducts KYC (know your customer) and (optionally) AML (anti money laundering) checks on the Organization.
-Wallet Setup: Representatives of the Organization set up their individual Representative Wallets.
+Wallet Setup: If necessary, representatives of the Organization set up their individual Representative Wallets.
-Organization Wallet Establishment: The Organization establishes an Organization Wallet, configured to require signatures from multiple Representative Wallets.
+Organization Wallet Establishment: If necessary, the Organization establishes an Organization Wallet, configured to require signatures from multiple Representative Wallets.
 Membership Status Update: OMA3 updates the status of the Organization Wallet in the System to reflect its membership as a Creator Member.
 System Integration: The addresses of both the Organization and Representative Wallets are added to the System (e.g.- assigning an SBT to the Organization Wallet).